Overview of the Vascular System

 drainage pattern in the lymph nodes)

 Vascular diseases of the lungs.
-Wegener granulomatosis (an uncommon disease in which
+Granulomatosis with polyangiitis (an uncommon disease

-the blood vessels are inflamed; mainly affects the respiratory tract and the kidneys),
+in which the blood vessels are inflamed; mainly affects the respiratory tract and

-angiitis (inflammation of blood vessels), hypertensive pulmonary vascular disease
+the kidneys), angiitis (inflammation of blood vessels), hypertensive pulmonary vascular

 Renal (kidney) vascular diseases.
 Renal artery stenosis (blockage of a renal artery),